moveeleven-data/ledgerline/docs/testing_strategy.md

 ## Continuous Integration with GitHub Actions

 Ledgerline’s dbt tests run automatically in CI.
 A GitHub Actions workflow is triggered on pull requests to `main`.
-The workflow provisions a fresh runner, installs `dbt-snowflake`, and connects to Snowflake using a key-pair–authenticated service user defined via encrypted repository secrets.
+The workflow connects to Snowflake using a key-pair–authenticated service user defined via encrypted repository secrets.
 In CI, `dbt build` runs end-to-end against a set of dedicated CI schemas in `LEDGER_LINE_DEV` (for example, `DBT_MTRIPODI_CI_STAGING`, `DBT_MTRIPODI_CI_HISTORY`, `DBT_MTRIPODI_CI_REFINED`, and `DBT_MTRIPODI_CI_MARTS_USAGE`).
 Seeds, models, and tests are all executed there, so schema contracts, grain checks, and referential integrity tests are run on every change.